Apply for your first learner permit

 To apply for a first-time learner permit in person at any NDLS centre you will need the following:

-You will also need to book an appointment to attend one of the 34 National Driver Licence Service (NDLS) centres nationwide
+You will also need to book an appointment to attend one of our 34 National Driver Licence Service (NDLS) centres nationwide

 Driving test eligibility